 Federal Housing Administration (FHA) loans are government loans that are great in many situations to assist borrowers with qualifying for a mortgage.
 In many cases it is the only option for a lot of borrowers, and therefore is an excellent path to homeownership.
 The Department of Housing and Urban Development (HUD) oversees and creates the guidelines for FHA loans.

 While we are the actual lender on an FHA loan, in exchange for our following the rules of FHA, HUD will insure the loan for us.
 Meaning, if our borrower were to default on an FHA loan, HUD will assist with covering our loss.
-Because of this insurability, FHA loans will come with better loan terms and easier qualifying guidelines.
+Because of this insurability, FHA loans for some borrowers may come with better loan terms and easier qualifying guidelines.

 Why would you want an FHA loan?

 2. FHA is great for borrowers with lower credit scores.
-You can borrow the most amount of money, with the lowest credit scores, with this loan.
+You can borrow the most amount of money with higher debt-to-income-ratios allowed, with the lowest credit scores, with this loan.
 And you can always put down as little as 3.5% down.

 Your credit score has a minimal impact on the interest rate on an FHA loan.
 It has no impact on the mortgage insurance costs.
 This is the opposite of how a conventional loan works.
 On a conventional loan, your credit score has a large impact on your interest rate and mortgage insurance costs.
 And so for applicants with lower credit scores and lower down payments, FHA financing may be the best option.
 For applicants with higher down payments and higher credit scores, conventional financing may provide better terms.